erayerdin/get_it_future_builder/README.md

 ### Multiple Dependencies

-Currently, `get_it_future_builder` only supports the initialization widget up to 2 dependencies.
+`get_it_future_builder` supports the initialization widget up to 3 dependencies.
+These widgets are respectively named:

+ - `GetItFutureBuilder2`
+ - `GetItFutureBuilder3`

 To initialize 2 dependencies on your widget tree, use `GetItFutureBuilder2`.